Astronomical Dating and the Internal Chronology of the Pentateuch: Introduction

 \section{Introduction}

-Early, confessional attempts aimed at establishing a consistent biblical chronology, such as the Seder Olam Rabbah, strove to identify the timeline of events in the Pentateuch purely from information contained in the text, such as genealogical information and narrative clues.
-While internally consistent, the resulting chronologies were ultimately incompatible with a growing body of scientific and historical knowledge: for instance, the seventeenth-century Irish bishop James Ussher calculated that God created the universe on October 22, 4004 BCE [1], an untenable thesis in the light of modern physical cosmology.
+Early, confessional attempts aimed at establishing a consistent biblical chronology, such as the Seder Olam Rabbah, strove to identify the intended timeline of events narrated in the Pentateuch purely from information contained in the text, such as genealogical data and narrative clues.
+While internally consistent, the resulting chronologies were ultimately incompatible with a growing body of scientific and historical knowledge: for instance, the seventeenth-century bishop James Ussher calculated that God created the universe on October 22, 4004 BCE [1], an untenable thesis in the light of modern physical cosmology.

 The Pentateuch's own insistence on timekeeping suggests that a precise timeline for at least some of the events was available at the time the text was written.
-Yet, dauntingly, the genealogical and biographical information contained in it proved insufficient to identify a unique, reliable chronology, and as a consequence none of those events could be provided with a firm historical basis.
+Yet, dauntingly, the genealogical and biographical information contained in it proved insufficient to identify a unique, reliable chronology, and as a consequence few, if any, of the narrated events could be provided with a firm connection to independent historical or archaeological evidence.

 Modern, non-confessional approaches have variously attempted to correlate the narratives with external information, such as historical records or archaeological evidence, in order to identify a reliable timeline for the events described in the Pentateuch.
 Yet, the introduction of external elements has often been carried out at the expense of consistency with internal textual constraints: for instance, the birth of agriculture in the Near East according to archaeological evidence seems irreconcilable with the dating implied by the genealogies of Genesis.